ThumsRipa/Rejuvenation-Wiki-Converter/README.md

     - RejuvTutors.csv is needed because Module:Database/TMs only gives compatible moves for the base forms<br />
     - Converts to DatabaseForms.txt from monTextConverter-Forms.py

+---Other Files---
+trainertextConverter.py is a WIP on converting trainertxt to tables for easy copy paste into areas/pages.
+For this, I had trainerTypeCSV.py and monTextCSV.py to help with conversions between numbers and pokemon/trainer type.
+This is still a WIP.

 Feel free to reach out on Discord if you have questions.
 I'm not always available, but I'll usually check in on Discord at least two or three times a week

 ThumsRipa